topel-research-group/Bamboozle/README.md

   * Currently generates an (automatically-deleted) intermediate file

+* `--barcode`
+  * Note that the bed file output uses 0-based coordinates, so the start positions are one lower than the actual start positions; the coordinates in the txt file output are correct

 ## Features to add/things to address

 * Allow -c flag to accept multiple contigs (one dictionary per contig?)